andy5995/vs-fltk/docs/ideas/caching.md

 - `session://` prefix for temporary resources available during the current session.

 ## Extensions

-Some tags do have an `src` attribute:
+Some tags do have a `src` attribute:

 - Optional for `script` in case inline content is not provided.
 If defined and the src load fails its content is used instead.
   If used with `file`, `http(s)`, `app`, `user` it will try to match the full name.
 In case of failure if no typical extension is matched it will try to take it (considering the alternatives due to portability factors)